 A Power-on Reset (POR) pulse is generated by an On-chip detection circuit.
-The detection level is defined in "" on page 333.
-The POR is activated whenever $V{CC}$ is below the detection level.
+The detection level is defined in "Reset, Brown-out and Internal Voltage Reference characteristics" on page 334.
+The POR is activated whenever V{CC} is below the detection level.
 The POR circuit can be used to trigger the start-up Reset, as well as to detect a failure in supply voltage.

 A Power-on Reset (POR) circuit ensures that the device is reset from Power-on.
-Reaching the Power-on Reset threshold voltage invokes the delay counter, which determines how long the device is kept in RESET after $V{CC}$ rise.
-The RESET signal is activated again, without any delay, when $V{CC}$ decreases below the detection level.
+Reaching the Power-on Reset threshold voltage invokes the delay counter, which determines how long the device is kept in RESET after V{CC} rise.
+The RESET signal is activated again, without any delay, when V{CC} decreases below the detection level.

 Figure 11-2.
-MCU Start-up, RESET Tied to VCC
+MCU Start-up, RESET Tied to V{CC}